See How Much Money We Can Save You!

 Before you start thinking about homes, ask yourself how much you’re able to allocate to mortgage payments every month.
 Knowing how much you have going in and going out every month will help you know how much house you can—and can’t—afford.

-2. How Much Should I Put Down?
+2. How Much Should Save for a Down Payment?

 How much you’re able to put down will help determine how much lenders are willing to offer.
 Most lenders require down payments between 5-20% of your home’s overall price, but depending on the size, scope and type of loan you’re choosing, prices vary.
 According to most lenders, putting down 20% will help you snag a proper mortgage.